 - What has/will change that will allow the student to make Satisfactory Academic Progress at the next evaluation period?

 - As appropriate, an academic plan developed and in place with their academic advisor and signed by the student.

-- Financial Aid Satisfactory Academic Progress Probation: Students who have been initially placed on Financial Aid suspension, who have an approved appeal are placed on SAP probation.
-Student’s eligibility for Title IV aid has been reinstated.
+- Financial Aid Probation: Students who have been initially placed on Financial Aid suspension, who have an approved appeal are placed on SAP probation.
+Student’s eligibility for Title IV aid would be reinstated.

 - Financial Aid Appeal Approval: